 How Does Elf on the Shelf Work?

-Each night, while the kids are asleep, the elf moves to a new spot in the house.
+Each night, while the kids are asleep, their new elf moves to a different spot in the home.

 How To Do Elf On The Shelf For The First Time